KidneyOS/KidneyOS/docs/building/nix.md

     develop ./nix#
 ```

 (The `--extra-experimental-features` flags may be unnecessary depending on your Nix version and configuration.)
 Note that it may take a while for everything to be downloaded and built.
-Once it finishes, you should be in a shell containing everything needed to build KidneyOS.
+Once it finishes, you should be in a shell containing everything needed to build and run KidneyOS.
 You will need to run the command each time you want to enter a shell in which you can build KidneyOS.

 ### Direnv